tinacms/tina.io/content/docs/features/data-fetching.md

 <iframe width="100%" height="450px" src="https://tina-gql-playground.vercel.app/basic" />

-Note that `getPostDocument` is not built-in to Tina's API.
+Note that the `post` query is not built-in to Tina's API.
 This is an example of a query based on YOUR defined schema, (where you have a "post" collection defined).

 > For more information on writing queries for your specific schema, check out our ["Using the GraphQL API"](/docs/graphql/overview/) docs.